WP-API/node-wpapi/README.md

 ### Updating Posts

-To create posts, use the `.put()` method on a single-item query to PUT a data object to the server (PUT is the HTTP "verb" equivalent for "update"):
+To create posts, use the `.update()` method on a single-item query to PUT (the HTTP verb for "update") a data object to the server:

 ```js
 // You must authenticate to be able to PUT (update) a post